CEO in Crisis

 Members accessing the service will receive:

-- An assessment (triage) call with ACEVO staff member (currently Jenny Berry, Director) in strict confidence
+- An assessment (triage) call with ACEVO's director of leadership and governance in strict confidence

-- An agreed plan of action and support, with agreed contact arrangement
+- An agreed plan of action and support, with agreed contact arrangements.

 The support could include: